ghoneycutt/puppet-module-ntp/README.md

 # Parameters #

-See man ntp.conf for more information regarding /etc/ntp.conf settings.
+See ntp.conf(5) for more information regarding settings.

 package_latest
 --------------
-Check if the latest package is in place
+Use the latest version of the package.

 - *Default*: false